Personal Injury Law

 What if the driver who hit me was uninsured or underinsured?

-You may still have options for compensation, including through your own uninsured/underinsured motorist coverage.
-CLS can help navigate these complex scenarios.
+You may have options for compensation, including through your own uninsured/underinsured motorist coverage.
+CLS can provide assistance in understanding these scenarios.

 Can I still receive compensation if I was partially at fault for the accident?

-Yes, under Florida's comparative negligence law, you can still recover damages even if you're partly at fault, though your compensation may be reduced by your percentage of fault.
+Under Florida's comparative negligence law, you may recover damages even if you are partly at fault, although your compensation may be reduced according to your percentage of fault.

 How does CLS Law Firm determine the value of my case?

-Our team evaluates several factors, including the severity of your injuries, the impact on your quality of life, your past and future medical expenses, and lost wages to accurately value your case.
+Our team considers various factors such as the severity of your injuries, the effect on your quality of life, your past and future medical expenses, and lost wages when assessing the value of your case.

 What if my loved one died in a pedestrian accident?

-You might have a wrongful death claim.
-Surviving family members can seek damages for loss of companionship, funeral expenses, and the deceased's lost potential earnings.
-CLS can guide you through this process.
+You may have a wrongful death claim.
+Surviving family members may seek damages for loss of companionship, funeral expenses, and the deceased's lost potential earnings.
+CLS can provide information and assistance regarding this process.

 How long will it take to resolve my pedestrian accident case?

 The timeline varies depending on the case's complexity, the extent of your injuries, and whether the case is settled or goes to trial.
-CLS aims to resolve cases efficiently while ensuring you receive the full compensation you deserve.
+CLS works to handle cases in a timely manner while addressing your legal needs.